someguyagainv2/Notes-Software/README.md

 I began to realize that some font's just didn't match with the theme I was going for I wanted more sharper and not distorted font this could be just me but I just felt like it didn't match my current theme I was going for.

+To take action on this issue I started browsing font's which appealed more easily and which one's didn't look out of place this was quite an issue to deal with.
+I came to the conclusion of Yu Gothic UI also I increased the font sizes on some objects this was because their current size didn't fit to well in addition to this I changed the font's format from bold back to regular as that caused some not good formatting what I didn't expect would make a major change.
 ```